sha-el/sha-el-design/README.md

 ## 🎨 Theming

-Sha-el-design supports Theming(DARK 👻 and LIGHT) out of box using `ThemeContext`.
+Sha-el-design supports Theming(DARK 👻, LIGHT and more) out of box using `ThemeContext`.

 ```jsx
 import * as React from 'react';